-The second known opposition is from a group of community members within the City of Oregon City who believe funding \$50,000 to help form Rediscover the Falls, the non-profit friends group, is a disguise for funneling public money to improve private property and private companies.
-There is also a lack of trust amongst members in the community that the property owner intends to actively develop the site.
+The second known opposition is from a group of community members within the City of Oregon City who believe funding \$50,000 to help form Rediscover the Falls, the non-profit friends group, provides public money for improving private property and private companies.
+There is also a lack of trust among members in the community that the property owner intends to actively develop the site.